Top 10 Tips for Interns

 6. Wear the Right Clothes

 Dress well to make a good impression.
 Your clothing must be immaculate and formal if you are on a professional/business placement.
-Dressing well can help improve other peoples impression of you.
+What you wear can really help improve other peoples impressions of you.

 9. Be Professional

 Try to keep the conversation professional in the office/work environment unless other people ask personal things.
-Internships and the people you meet can lead to full time employment so it is important you make a good impression.
+Internships and the people you meet can lead to full time employment so it is important you make leave a lasting impression.

 10. Enjoy the Experience

-Internships are work, but they can also be a lot of fun.
-They will likely go quickly so try to learn as much as possible and if you are friendly you will hopefully make new professional contacts or friends.
+Internships are work, but they can also be a lot of fun and whether you get a placement at home, or apply to intern abroad, the placement will go quickly so try to learn as much as possible.